JulienOrain/documentation/docs/guides/scan-infrastructure/kubernetes-cluster/index.md

 ---
-title: Run gainst a Kubernetes cluster
+title: Run Against a Kubernetes Cluster
 excerpt: The Reliably CLI allows you to scan you Kubernetes Cluster to surface potential reliability weaknesses, and fix them before problems happen.
 categories: ["guides", "scan-infrastructure"]
 status: published